-- If an allegation is made against, or there are concerns about the behaviour of a member of staff, volunteer or Governor, the Head teacher must be informed immediately; - Where the allegation is against, or the concern is about the Head teacher, the LADO must be informed immediately; - If the response from the Head teacher to a report of an allegation or concern is felt to be unsatisfactory then the LADO must be informed immediately.
-This is best practice.
+- If an allegation is made against, or there are concerns about the behaviour of a member of staff, volunteer or Governor, the Head teacher must be informed immediately; - Where the allegation is against, or the concern is about the Head teacher, the Chair of Governors must be informed immediately; - If the Chair of Governors cannot be contacted, the LADO must be informed immediately; - If the response (from either the Head teacher or the Chair of Governors) to a report of an allegation or concern is felt to be unsatisfactory e.g. minimising, then the LADO must be informed immediately.